voroshkov/Chorus-RF-Laptimer/README.md

 **Don't forget to save each page after making the changes!**

-Change Baud Rate to 115200, leave other settings as shown:
+Change Baud Rate to 115200, Serial Split Timeout(ms) to 10, leave other settings as shown:

 <img src="docs/img/esp_Serial.png" alt="Serial page setup">